org-cloudbees-dragan/traditional-ha/README.md

 > docker exec -ti agent -c cat $(cat id_rsa.pub) > /home/jenkins/.ssh(authorized_keys

+## Apply the public key to the agent

+TODO describe how to add  to docker compose using the env var

 ## On the controller: Create a jenkins ssh credential

+Todo: Screenshot

 ## Create a SSH Agent Node